Terminus07/superscraper/README.md

 ```
 COMMANDS:
-spider [-h] {base,form,files,items} - Create spider JSON files that can be used with the chain command
+spiders [-h] {base,selenium} - Create spiders.json file that can be used with the run command
-chain [-h] spiders [spider.json ...] - Chain spider JSON files together to extract or automate tasks on the web
+run [-h] [spider.json ...] - Run spiders.json file to extract or automate tasks on the web
 history - View command history
 settings - Shell settings
 help - Shell manual